simplesurance/terraform-provider-bunny/docs/resources/bunny_pullzone.md

 - `logging_storage_zone_id` (Number) Sets the Storage Zone id that should contain the logs from this Pull Zone.
 - `optimizer` (Block List, Max: 1) (see [below for nested schema](#nestedblock--optimizer))
 - `origin_shield_zone_code` (String) Determines the zone code where the origin shield should be set up.
+- `origin_url` (String) The origin URL of the Pull Zone where the files are fetched from.
 - `perma_cache_storage_zone_id` (Number) The ID of the storage zone that should be used as the Perma-Cache.
 - `safehop` (Block List, Max: 1) (see [below for nested schema](#nestedblock--safehop))
 - `storage_zone_id` (Number) The ID of the storage zone that the Pull Zone is linked to.